DFIRmadness/5pillars/5-Pillars.md

 As you dive into security you should start with good security practices.

-1. Don't pirate software
+1. Don't pirate software.
-2. Always have your Admin Account Seperate from your daily driver account
+2. Always have your Admin Account seperate from your daily driver account.
-3. Never click a link you didn't ask for
+3. Never click a link you didn't ask for.
-4. Never use a free VPN (OK - except maybe Proton's)
+4. Never use a free VPN (OK - except maybe Proton's).
-5. Always check executables and files from others at virustotal.com
+5. Always check executables and files from others at virustotal.com.
-6. Use time based multi-factor on critical accounts like e-mail
+6. Use time based multi-factor on critical accounts like e-mail.
-7. Use a password manager and have unique passwords for everything
+7. Use a password manager and have unique passwords for everything.
 8. Use passphrases when able.
-Example: 1DeerCloudSubmarine91* [XKCD Password Generator](https://xkpasswd.net/s/)
+Example: 1DeerCloudSubmarine91* [XKCD Password Generator](https://xkpasswd.net/s/).

 ***